CMBNForever/Datasci-507-Final-Project-Cheng/readme.txt

 Acknowledgments
-This script supports the method 4 part of the EECS 486 final project on Impact of Social Media on Mental Health.
+This script supports the method 4 part of the Datasci 507 final project on Impact of Social Media on Mental Health.
 -

 -